Practical information about Cali, Colombia

 Cab

-Have your hotel call licensed yellow cabs or use one of the cab apps.
-Then you know the ride is safe and legal and registered.
 Never stop a cab on the street.
-You don’t know who you are getting into the cab with.
-Want an afternoon cab to yourself?
-Ask a reserved yellow cab for its daily fare.
-We did once get a whole day’s ride in the yellow cab for COP50,000/€12.50.
+Ask your hotel to call a licensed yellow cab or use one of the taxi apps.
+Then you know the ride is safe, legal and registered.
+Want to have a taxi to yourself?
+Ask a yellow taxi for its daily fare.
+We once hired a driver for a whole day for only COP50,000/$12.50.

 Apps

 In addition to the Uber app, there are other cab apps in Colombia, such as InDriver, Didi and Easy Tappsi These apps work like Uber, where you can track the driver.
 This makes it a safe, alternative way of ordering a cab.
-The starting fare is around COP5000/€1.25
+The starting fare is around COP5000/$1.25.

 Uber is known among locals as the more expensive app.
 We ourselves have had good experiences with InDriver.
 The app is easy to use and both during the day and at night, we never had to wait longer than 5 minutes for a cab.